NLnetLabs/unbound-manual/source/use-cases/home-resolver.rst

 	ip route

 When you've found the IP address of your home router, you can copy the address to a web browser, which should give you access to the router configuration portal.
-If you can't find the portal using this method, we suggest to consulting the manual or the manufacturers website.
-When you have access, you shoudl change the defautlt gateway to the IP address of the machien runnign Unbound.
+If you can't find the portal using this method, we suggest to consulting the manual or the manufacturer's website.
+When you have access, you should change the default gateway to the IP address of the machine running Unbound.
 In the case of our example, that would be 10.0.0.2.

 Another possibility is a machine that does not use a resolver that is “recommended” by your router.
 This machine can be running its own resolver or be connected to a different one altogether.
 If you want these machines to use the Unbound resolver you set up, you need to change to configuration of the machine.